 - Over-the-counter medication: These types of pain relievers are quite effective for tooth pain.
 However, be sure to take only the recommended dosage.

 - Chew on the other side of your mouth: Avoid chewing on the side of your mouth that has the cracked molar, as it can irritate the injury and even worsen it.

 - Eat soft foods: Limiting your diet to soft foods or liquids will help you manage molar pain by giving your teeth less work to do.

 If you’re not sure which molar is cracked, pay attention to where the pain is coming from.
 This information will help your dentist when you come in for treatment.

 Contact Dental Choice for Molar Pain Emergencies

 When you’re struggling with tooth pain from a cracked molar, it’s a dental emergency that needs to be addressed as soon as possible.
-We encourage you to contact us at one of our Dental Choice locations to make an appointment.
-Our dentists often have openings for emergency cases in Edmonton and Calgary such as these.
+We encourage you to contact us at one of our Dental Choice locations in Calgary or Edmonton to make an appointment.
+Our dentists often have openings for emergency cases such as these.
 If our office is closed, the answering machine will provide you with instructions on how to set up an urgent care appointment.
 Many of our offices offer evening and weekend appointments too, so we can be there to assist in emergency situations.